aheschl1/tensors/README.md

 - [ ] Elementwise ops require computing all offsets every time. perhaps cache them
 - [ ] `view_to_owned` can probably be optimized to copy larger chunks at once
 - [ ] Restrict tensor values to require basic operations
+- [X] perf sucks for contiguous memory in unary CPU - fix
+- [X] perf sucks for contiguous memory in unary CUDA - fix
-- [ ] perf sucks ass. take advantage of contiguous memory buffers when available
+- [ ] perf sucks for non-contiguous memory in unary CPU - fix
+- [X] perf sucks for non-contiguous memory in unary CUDA - fix
 - [ ] multiple cuda backends alive?